pkmnfrk/skyrimbingo/README.md

 -----------

 1. To generate a new board, click on a difficulty button.
+2. If playing in multiplayer, you can share the URL with other players
+3. Each player should set a name so they can be tracked properly
-2. To mark a row or column as your goal (for purely visual effect), click or tap on a goal button.
+4. To mark a row or column as your goal (for purely visual effect), click or tap on a goal button.
 Sorry, no way to mark diagonals yet
-3. To advance a task, click or tap on the task.
+5. To advance a task, click or tap on the task.
 If a task has multiple values, each click will advance it by one.
 Once the value is at maximum, the task will be complete.
-4. To unadvance a task, right click or long-press on the task.
+6. To unadvance a task, right click or long-press on the task.
 This will decrement the value or just uncomplete it as appropriate
-5. You are done when you complete

 Game suggestions
 ----------------